 For further details of how to apply, entry requirements and the application form, see:

-Please note: Applications that do not include a research proposal of approximately 1,000 words, or that do not include the advert reference RDF23/ADSS/HUMANITIES will not be considered.
+Please note: Applications that do not include a research proposal of approximately 1,000 words, or do not include the advert reference RDF23/ADSS/HUMANITIES will not be considered.

 Deadline for applications: 27th January 2023